NicholasBly/Windows-11-Latency-Optimization/README.md

 Two great programs, [limit-nvpstate](https://github.com/valleyofdoom/limit-nvpstate), and [ProcessLasso](https://bitsum.com/), can help preserve battery, power, and reduce system heat while still retaining 100% of the performance.

-++ limit-nvpstate works alongside the GlobalTimerResolution setting to only run the GPU at full speed when specific games/apps are added to a list.
+++ limit-nvpstate works alongside the DisableDynamicPState setting to only run the GPU at full speed when specific games/apps are added to a list.
 That way, your GPU isn't running full speed at all times.

 ++ ProcessLasso has the IdleSaver feature to kick out of Bitsum Highest Performance when the system has been idle <x> amount of seconds.